strangetom/ingredient-parser/docs/source/guide/training.rst

 This method of storing the training data means that we can load the data straight from the database in the format required for training the model.
 The utility function :func:`load_datasets` in ``train/training_utils.py`` loads the data from the specified datasets, with an option (default true) to discard any sentence that contain an OTHER label.

-The data is then split into training and testing sets.
-A split of 75% training, 25% testing is used be default and data in the training and testing sets are randomised using :func:`sklearn.model_selection.train_test_split`.
+The data is then split into training and evaluation sets.
+A split of 80% training, 20% evaluation is used be default and data in the training and evaluation sets are randomised using :func:`sklearn.model_selection.train_test_split`.

 Training
 ^^^^^^^^